 All sensor conversion and calibration formulas include temperature compensation.
-All computed outputs and IMU sensor outputs are automatically adjusted for local temperature (see Direct Sensor Measurements (IMU Outputs) on page 24).
+All computed outputs and IMU sensor outputs are automatically adjusted for local temperature.

 5.16 Import and Export Settings

 The import and export settings features provide a consolidated file of the user settings, enabling Device Settings information to be saved and shared.
 For example, exporting settings to the LORD technical support team helps facilitate fast and accurate resolution of technical issues.